iter-tools/iter-tools/CONTRIBUTING.md

 ```
 generate/                Anything pertaining to code generation
-├─ generator/               Code generator code (which should become its own package)
 ├─ generators/              Code which describes how/when/where to generated each type of file
 └─ async.macro.js           You'll see this imported in most $ files.
-Read its docs!!
+Read its docs!

 generate-yo/			 The yeoman generation code and templates.
 Used by the create:method script.